mtlynch/mtlynch.io/_posts/2018-11-09-good-developers-bad-tests.md

   og_image: images/good-developers-bad-tests/cover.jpg
 ---

 Congratulations!
-You've finally written so many lines of code that you can afford your very own beach house.
-Money is no object, so you hire Peter Keating, world-famous architect.
-He gained his reputation with skyscrapers, but he assures you that he has brilliant plans for your beachfront property.
+You've finally written so many lines of code that you can afford a beach house.
+You hire Peter Keating, an architect world-famous for his skyscrapers, who assures you that he has brilliant plans for your beachfront property.

 Months later, you arrive at the grand unveiling.
 Your new home is an imposing five-story behemoth of steel, concrete, and reflective glass.
-As you pass through the revolving doors, you track sand onto the marble floor.
-Inside, you're greeted by a reception desk backed by an elevator bank.
+As you pass through the revolving doors, you track sand onto the opulent marble floor.
+Inside, you find a reception desk backed by an elevator bank.
 Upstairs, your master bedroom and three guest rooms are just four adjoining office cubicles.

 {% include image.html file="cover.jpg" alt="Architect presenting skyscraper on the beach" max_width="800px" img_link=true %}

 Peter Keating, expert architect, can't understand why you're disappointed.
 "I followed **all** the best practices," he tells you, defensively.
-The walls are three feet thick because a building's structural integrity is vital.
+The walls are three feet thick because structural integrity is vital.
 Therefore, your home is *better* than the breezy, light-filled homes neighboring it.
 You may not have large, oceanside windows, but Keating tells you that such windows are not best practice &mdash; they reduce energy efficiency and distract office workers.

 Too often, software developers approach unit testing with the same flawed thinking.
 They mechanically apply all the "rules" they learned in production code without examining whether they're appropriate for tests.
 As a result, they build skyscrapers at the beach.

 # Test code is not like other code

 Production code is all about abstractions.
 Good production code hides complexity in well-scoped functions and elegant class hierarchies.
-It allows the reader to navigate a large system with ease, diving down into the details or jumping up to a higher level of abstraction, as needed.
+It allows the reader to navigate large systems with ease, diving down into the details or rising to a higher level of abstraction, as needed.

 Test code is a different beast.
 Every layer of abstraction in a unit test makes it harder to understand.
 Tests are a diagnostic tool, so they should be as simple and obvious as possible.